khanalauras/contrast/_posts/2022-03-01-different-types-of-cost-functions-in-deep-learning.md

 $$ L(x_i , y_i) = - \sum_{j=1}^c y_{ij} \log{}(\hat{y_{ij}}) $$
 When dealing with batch optimizers, the loss is given by:
 $$ L(x_i , y_i) = - \sum_{i=1}^t \sum_{j=1}^c y_{ij} \log{}(\hat{y_{ij}}) $$ , where t is the batch size
-And the categorical cross entropy loss when we update parameters after each r Here, $$ y_i $$ is a one-hot encoded target vector where i specifies the record or row number, i.e. $$ y_3 $$ denotes the target vector of record number 3.
+Here, $$ y_i $$ is a one-hot encoded target vector where i specifies the record or row number, i.e. $$ y_3 $$ denotes the target vector of record number 3.
 Hence,  $$ y_{ij} $$ denotes the jth item in the output vector of the ith record $$ ( j \leq c) $$.

 ---